strangetom/RandomLasers/README.md

 ![alt-text](https://github.com/strangetom/RandomLasers/blob/master/.graphs/26Feb/2D%20system%20length%20and%20pump%20variation.png "Figure 17")
 * Note how a lower pump pulse intensity results in higher output intensities than the 1D system.
 This is due to the plotted flux being the sum of the outgoing flux at each point along the interface.
 * In it's current state, a 2 mm thick sample takes 5.5 minutes to run, a 4 mm thick sample takes almost 13 minutes.
 Some optimization is clearly needed.
 Using multiprocessing to run the W_'X'_next calculations simultaneously seems to actual slows things down.
+* To do over the weekend: See if its possible to plot the energy density at each spatial grid point, and animiate it to show the evolution over time.
+Do this for 3 mm, 2x10<sup>10</sup> Wm<sup>-2</sup>, since it'll probably give the clearest peaks.
+Will need to regenerate the data, [use this to save the data](http://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html).

 # 24 February
 * Some corrections were made to the 1D CN code, and the code to include and implement the probe pulse was added in, but hasn't been used.
 The graphs from [21 February](#21-february) have been updated accordingly.